 I’m thinking how I’m going to make my way across the muddy puddle without coming in way for the vehicles passing by.
 I look up for a moment.
 That’s when our eyes meet.
 I think can hear the thunder, followed by a bolt of lightning.
 But hasn’t the heavy rainfall stopped?

 His messy hair is damp, even though he, too, is carrying an umbrella.
-I suddenly feel like running my hands through his hair and continue doing so until it’s no longer messy.
-And just stand there with my hands on his face and keep looking at him.
+I suddenly feel like running my hands through his hair and continuing doing so until it’s no longer messy.
+And just standing there with my hands on his face and looking at him for a long, long time.
 There’s definitely something wrong with me.

 Oh my god.
 Now he’s walking towards me.
 Quick, look away.
 Look away.
 LOOK AWAY.
 Find something else to look at!